urgent/thisbounty.com-cra/README.md

 ## Application of thisbounty.com

 1. Done it before: `Core tech done before.
-New tech experience from this project.`
+Build experience with this project.`
-2. No customs: `Suspense API, Relay, styled components.`
+2. No customs: `React, relay, styled-components, React Router.
+Standalone components, low dependencies.
+Removed relay experimental.`
 3. Create and track goals: `Deadline of 26th February`
 4. Focus on the core business: `Build experience for future clients`
 5. Build clear rules outside of the tech. `See Rules`